BC Jean

-Brittany Jean Carlson (born April 22, 1987), better known by her stage name BC Jean, is an American singer-songwriter, best known for writing and singing the song "If I Were a Boy" by Beyoncé.
+Brittany Jean Carlson (born April 22, 1987), better known by her stage name BC Jean, is an American singer-songwriter, best known for writing and singing the song "If I Were a Boy", later recorded by Beyoncé.

 Early life

-Jean was born in Mercy Hospital, San Diego to mother Lori Carlson, a talent manager and a stockbroker father that played trumpet and piano.
+Jean was born in Mercy Hospital, San Diego to mother Lori Carlson, a talent manager, and a stockbroker father who played trumpet and piano.
 She has lived in Ramona, Valley Center, and Carmel Valley, California.
 She plays piano and began songwriting at 14 inspired by the works of performers including Queen, Rod Stewart, and Aerosmith.
 Jean later became part of a cover band in high school.
 Her first performance with the band was at the Sahara Casino on the Las Vegas Strip when she was 15.

 Musical career

 Jean was signed to J Records while working on a debut album with Dallas Austin, The Matrix, Max Martin and others.
 After signing with J, Clive Davis, the CEO of Sony Music Entertainment said, "You eagerly wait for a multi-talented new artist to come along like BC Jean.
 We're all really delighted that BC has chosen us as her musical home."
 It was later announced on October 7, 2011, that the RCA Music Group was disbanding a dozen labels including J Records.
 All of the artists from those labels, including Jean would move and release future material through RCA Records.

 Jean released her debut single, "Just a Guy", on September 14, 2010.
 She also starred in the web-series Talent produced by Alloy TV on YouTube as Harper, a musician who travels to Los Angeles in search of fame.
 Two seasons have aired.